Serbia and Montenegro: Demographics

-FR Yugoslavia had more demographic variety than most other European countries.
+The FR Yugoslavia had more demographic variety than most other European countries.
 According to the 1992 census, the Federal Republic had 10,394,026 inhabitants.
 The three largest named nationalities were Serbs (6,504,048 inhabitants, or 62.6%), Albanians (1,714,768 inhabitants, or 16.5%), and Montenegrins (519,766 inhabitants, or 5%).
 The country also had significant populations of Hungarians, ethnic Yugoslavs, ethnic Muslims, Romani, Croats, Bulgarians, Macedonians, Romanians and Vlachs, and others (under 1%).
 Most of the ethnic diversity was situated in the autonomous provinces of Kosovo and Vojvodina, where smaller numbers of other minority groups could be found.
 The large Albanian population was chiefly concentrated in Kosovo, with smaller populations in the Preševo Valley, and in the Ulcinj municipality in Montenegro.
 The Muslim (Slavic Muslims, including Bosniaks and Gorani) population lived mostly in the federal border region (mainly Novi Pazar in Serbia, and Rožaje in Montenegro).
-It is important to note that the Montenegrin population often considered themselves as Serbs.
+It is important to note that the Montenegrin population at the time often considered themselves to be Serbs.